Fasting

 Bitter Lamentations

-Wednesday evenings at 6:30pm during Lent, Father Mark leads Bitter Lamentations, a Catholic devotion dating from the 18th century with hymns that developed out of Poland.
+Wednesday evenings at 6:30 pm during Lent, Father Mark leads Bitter Lamentations, a Catholic devotion dating from the 18th century with hymns that developed in Poland.
 This beautiful devotion is a sung reflection and meditation on the Passion of Christ and the sorrows of His Blessed Mother.

 Stations of the Cross